Translate

 The Griffon Vultures can be close here.

-Some come extremely close!
+Some come incredibly close!

 Below on another outcrop, a male Black Redstart calls for a mate.